Scouterna: Structure

-The current structure of Scouterna takes into account that Scouting and Guiding in Sweden developed in several distinct organisations, most of them sponsored by religious institutions.
-It tries to unify all organisations into a single movement while maintaining the ties between the local units and their sponsoring bodies.
-All local units are equally represented in "Scouternas stämma", the general meeting of Scouterna, but their integration into Scouterna's structures and the ways and means of organisational support differ.
+The current structure of Scouterna – the Guides and Scouts of Sweden reflects the historical development of Scouting and Guiding in Sweden, which originally consisted of several distinct organisations, many of them sponsored by religious institutions.
+Scouterna seeks to unite these movements into a single national organisation while maintaining the traditional ties between local Scout groups and their sponsoring bodies.

+All local units are equally represented in the national assembly, Scouternas stämma, but their degree of integration and the form of organisational support vary.

-About two thirds of the 1,100 local units are directly served by the national office of Scouterna and organised in its regional districts, among them the units of the former Svenska Scoutförbundet as well as all units of the Frälsningsarméns Scoutförbund and the KFUK-KFUMs Scoutförbund; the latter two still existing organisations are fully integrated in Scouterna's structures and don't conduct own activities any longer.
+About two-thirds of the approximately 1,100 local Scout groups are directly affiliated with the national organisation and served by Scouterna’s regional structure.
+These include the former Svenska Scoutförbundet units, as well as all units previously part of the Frälsningsarméns Scoutförbund and the KFUK-KFUMs Scoutförbund.
+The latter two organisations continue to exist legally but are now fully integrated into Scouterna and no longer conduct independent activities.

-Three so-called "samverkansorganisationer" (co-operating organisations) make up the remainder of the members; the Nykterhetsrörelsens Scoutförbund, equmeniascout (formerly SMU Scout) and SALT Scout (the Scouting organisation of the Swedish Evangelical Mission) keep up their own structures while following the national programme of Scouterna.
+The remaining groups belong to three so-called samverkansorganisationer (co-operating organisations): the Nykterhetsrörelsens Scoutförbund (temperance movement), Equmeniascout (formerly SMU Scout of the Equmenia Church), and SALT Scout (the Scouting organisation of the Swedish Evangelical Mission).
+These co-operating organisations maintain their own internal administrative structures but follow Scouterna’s national programme and share its uniform, values, and representation.